pyeventsourcing/eventsourcing/README.md

 ```

 Next, let's define an example entity.
 It has an ID, a version number,
 and a timestamp.
-Let it also have a property called 'foo', and a method
+It also has a property called 'foo', and a method
 to use when the entity is discarded.

-A factory method can be used to create new entities.
+A factory method can be used to
+create new entities.

+The methods follow a similar pattern.
+They construct an event, and
-All the methods use a "mutate" function to apply the events to the
+use a "mutate" function to apply the event to the entity.
+And then
-entity, and a "publish" function to publish the events to any subscribers.
+they "publish" the event for the benefit of any subscribers.

 In an event sourced application, when replaying a sequence of events, a
 "mutator function" is commonly used to apply an event to an initial state.